paras89/magento-community/README.md

 There is a branch for each Magento release version and no files have been modified.

+## Disclaimer

+While no files have been modified, please **do not use these branches for production sites**.
+I am in no way responsible for the functionality of this codebase.
+I'm simply providing a mirror of it for comparative purposes.
+Please use the [official Magento site for downloading working copies](http://www.magentocommerce.com/download) of the Magento Community Edition codebase for production use.

 ## Useful Commands

 See what files changed from version to version.